-The sample for the Survey of Employers' Use and Views of the VET System is selected from a commercial provider of businesses, namely illion, and survey responses are weighted to population benchmarks from the Australian Bureau of Statistics (ABS) Business Register.
-As the estimates from the survey are based on information provided by a sample rather than on a population, they are subject to sampling variability; that is, they may differ from the statistics that would have been produced had all students been included and responded to the survey.
+The sample for the National Student Outcomes Survey is selected from the National VET Provider and National VET in Schools collections and survey responses are weighted to population benchmarks from these collections.
+As the estimates from the National Student Outcomes Survey are based on information provided by a sample rather than on a population, they are subject to sampling variability; that is, they may differ from the statistics that would have been produced had all students been included and responded to the survey.

 How close the estimate is likely to be to the true population value is reflected in the confidence interval.
-For this publication we use a confidence level of 95%, which means the probability that the confidence interval contains the true population value is 95%.
+For this report we use a confidence level of 95%.
+This means the probability that the confidence interval contains the true population value is 95%, or, if the survey were to be repeated 100 times, the confidence interval would contain the true population value in 95 cases.

-The confidence interval can be shown graphically using a black bar around the estimate (see figure A).
+The confidence interval can be shown graphically using a black bar around the estimate (see figure 1).
 Smaller bars correspond to more accurate estimates.
 The confidence interval is sometimes expressed as Estimate +/- margin of error (MOE).
 That is, the margin of error is half the width of the confidence interval.
-For example, in figure B, Estimate A is equal to 70% and the margin of error is 5% which means we can be 95% confident the true value is within 5 percentage points (MOE) of the reported value.
+For example, in figure 2, Estimate A is equal to 70% and the margin of error is 5% which means we can be 95% confident the true value is within 5 percentage points (MOE) of the reported value.
 The relevant confidence interval for this estimate is therefore, 65% to 75%.